gabuz0me/Demo_AoC_5/script/article_en.md

 - The *domain* is $\mathbb{R}^2$ and the *codomain* is $\mathbb{R}^3$, meaning the input is defined on two real numbers, and the output is defined on three real numbers,
 - For any pair $(x,y)$ where both $x$ and $y$ are real numbers, $f$ outputs a triplet of numbers, the first one being $x+y$, the second being $x-y$ and the third one being $x\cdot y$.

-For us, this is equivalent to say that the function takes two inputs and gives three outputs, or to say it takes one input of dimension two, and gives an output of dimension three.
+For us, it is equivalent to say that the function takes two inputs and gives three outputs, or to say it takes one input of dimension two, and gives an output of dimension three.

-Here, we have seven maps, hence seven function.
+Here, we have seven maps, hence seven functions.
 They all map one integer to another, but differently of course.
 We'll write $f_1(n)$ the value mapped to $n$ by the first function, $f_2(n)$ the value mapped to $n$ by the second and so on.
-For each function, the starting value and the output value is an integer, but they do not represent the same thing. $15$ has not the same meaning here if it is a seed number, a temperature or a location.
+For each function, the starting value and the output value are integers, but they do not represent the same thing. $15$ does not have the same meaning here if it is a seed number, a temperature or a location.
 That is what units are for: the first function maps integers representing seeds to integers representing soils.
-So, even if $f_1(f_1(n))$ would be mathematically correct, it has no sense since the second time we apply $f_1$ we expect a *seed description* but we give it a *soil description*, as it is already an output from $f_1$.
+So, even if $f_1(f_1(n))$ would be mathematically correct, it makes no sense since the second time we apply $f_1$ we expect a *seed description* but we give it a *soil description*, as it is already an output from $f_1$.

 | ![f_1](../images/generation/functions/colors/function_1.png) | ![f_2](../images/generation/functions/colors/function_2.png) | ![f_3](../images/generation/functions/colors/function_3.png) | ![f_4](../images/generation/functions/colors/function_4.png) | ![f_5](../images/generation/functions/colors/function_5.png) | ![f_6](../images/generation/functions/colors/function_6.png) | ![f_7](../images/generation/functions/colors/function_7.png) |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|